 Not to be mistaken for Union Square, Union Street – especially between Gough and Fillmore – is lined with one-of-a-kind boutiques, cafes, wine bars, and more, most of which are housed in beautifully restored, historic Victorian-style homes and buildings.

 If you’re hungry, there are many restaurants on this street to choose from, including, The Italian Homemade Company, a local SF chain that makes their own pasta from scratch daily, right in the front window.

-I spent a warm, sunny November afternoon (I had arrived in town for a meeting being held in the Fisherman’s Wharf area a day early) popping in and out of the shops, stopping for a cup of coffee and pastry at one of the several coffee cafes, and absorbing the mellow, unhurried atmosphere of this fun, funky shopping district that felt decidedly more local than tourist-oriented.
+Spend an afternoon or evening popping in and out of the shops, stopping for a cup of coffee and pastry at one of the several cafes, and absorbing the mellow, unhurried atmosphere of this fun, funky shopping district.

 - No matter what time of year you’re there, always bring a sweatshirt or light jacket; it can be chilly in the “City By the Bay” all year round, especially once the sun sets.

 On a trip to Santiago, Chile to celebrate my husbands’s birthday, we stayed at the DoubleTree by Hilton in the upscale Las Condes neighborhood.
 While we often try to stay at smaller, local boutique properties when traveling, we had points to use up, and so chose this international chain.
 And we were very happy that we did!
 The room was quiet and comfortable (as you would expect from a Hilton property), and we had a fabulous view of the Andes mountains rising just behind the city.
 (If your room faces the other direction, you’d have a lovely view of the San Cristobal Hill)